vsch/laravel-translation-manager/readme.md

         "vsch/laravel-translation-manager": "~2.0"

+	- if you are not going to be customizing the web interface it is highly recommended that you add automatic asset publishing for this package after upgrade in your project's composer.json:

+			"php artisan vendor:publish --provider=\"Vsch\\TranslationManager\\ManagerServiceProvider\" --tag=public",

+	Otherwise a future update, that needs new assets, will not work properly. composer does not run post-update scripts of packages.

+	Here is a full scripts section of a standard Laravel 4.2 project composer.json should look like after the change.

+	    "scripts": {
+	        "post-install-cmd": [
+	            "php artisan clear-compiled",
+	            "php artisan optimize"
+	        ],
+	        "pre-update-cmd": [
+	            "php artisan clear-compiled"
+	        ],
+	        "post-update-cmd": [
+	            "php artisan ide-helper:generate",
+	            "php artisan vendor:publish --provider=\"Vsch\\TranslationManager\\ManagerServiceProvider\" --tag=public",
+	            "php artisan optimize"
+	        ],
+	        "post-root-package-install": [
+	            "php -r \"copy('.env.example', '.env');\""
+	        ],
+	        "post-create-project-cmd": [
+	            "php artisan key:generate"
+	        ]
+	    },

 2. After updating composer, add the ServiceProviders to the providers array in config/app.php and comment out the original TranslationServiceProvider:

         //Illuminate\Translation\TranslationServiceProvider::class,